denizgursoy/gotouch/src/customize/init.md

 echo "Run some other commands"
 ```

-Docker build command will only run if user selected docker.
+Docker build command will only run if user selects docker.

 :::